sfill70/ru.javarush.filippov.country/README.md

 Before starting the program, match the database connection settings.
 For MySql file - hibernate.cfg.xml
-For Redis in File - RedisClientFactory
+For Redis in File - settingsRedis.xml

 results (DataBase run in docker containers)